 The Reasonable Return event, as well as the recent onslaught of pro-reopening propaganda, reflects sheer indifference to mass death by middle and upper sections of the business establishment.
 This is part of a broader push by the US ruling elite to reopen schools in order to force workers back into factories and workplaces.

 Governor Gretchen Whitmer, acting in accordance with the Biden administration, issued a recommendation in early January to have schools opened by March 1.
 These policies and initiatives have not been formed with safety of students and teachers in mind.
 The priority is profits, both regionally and above all those of Wall Street.

-The sharp contrast between the needs of the working-class majority, who stand to lose everything from premature and miscalculated reopenings, and the wealthy minority who require a steady stream of profits, can no more clearly be seen than in Chicago, where 20,000 teachers are currently waging a bitter struggle against the school board, in collaboration with the union bureaucrats, to push for in-person learning.
+The sharp contrast between the needs of the working-class majority, who stand to lose everything from premature and miscalculated reopenings, and the wealthy minority who require a steady stream of profits, can no more clearly be seen than in Chicago, where 20,000 teachers are currently waging a bitter struggle against move by the school board, in collaboration with the union bureaucrats, to push for in-person learning.
 Their efforts to wage an independent struggle for their interests have won support across the country and simultaneously earned the ire of capitalist billionaires and their state agents.